-In the future, electricity generated from pig waste could be powering your phone – and other things, too.
-In 2016, Duke Energy has signed deals in North Carolina that will power more than 10,000 homes a year with energy coming from pig waste.
+Electricity generated from pig waste could be powering your phone – and other things, too.
+In 2016, Duke Energy signed deals in North Carolina that will power more than 10,000 homes a year with energy coming from pig waste.

 Questions?
 We thought so.